risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

   This connector is included in RisingWave.
 With this connector, RisingWave can connect to MySQL directly to obtain data from the binlog without starting additional services.

-- Using a CDC tool and the Kafka connector
+- Using a CDC tool and a message broker

-  You can use either the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Maxwell's daemon](https://maxwells-daemon.io/) to convert MySQL data change streams to Kafka topics, and then use the Kafka connector in RisingWave to consume data from the Kafka topics.

-## Using the native MySQL CDC connector
+  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.
+For more details, see the [Create source via event streaming systems](../create-source/create-source-cdc.md) topic.

-### Set up MySQL
+## Set up MySQL

 Before using the native MySQL CDC connector in RisingWave, you need to complete several configurations on MySQL.